-- 1) Financial instruments at fair value through profit or loss are measured at fair value; - 2) Fair value through other comprehensive income are measured at fair value. - 3) The defined benefit asset is recognized as the fair value of the plan assets, less, the present value of the defined benefit obligation. - (ii) Functional and presentation currency
+- 1) Financial instruments at fair value through profit or loss are measured at fair value; - 2) Fair value through other comprehensive income are measured at fair value.

+(ii) Functional and presentation currency

 The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
 The consolidated financial statements are presented in New Taiwan Dollar, which is the Company's functional currency.
 All financial information presented in New Taiwan Dollar has been rounded to the nearest thousand.